SumoLogic/sumologic-documentation/docs/integrations/hosts-operating-systems/opentelemetry/windows-opentelemetry.md

 ## Fields Created in Sumo Logic for Windows

-Following are the tags which will be created as part of Windows App install if not already present.
+Following are the [fields](/docs/manage/fields/) which will be created as part of Windows App install if not already present.

 - **`sumo.datasource`** - Has a fixed value of **windows**.